香港六合彩资料图库

 All this information is very general; please remember that all children develop differently.
 If you have any concerns about your child鈥檚 speech and language development, please talk to your Health Visitor or Speech and Language Therapist.

 Many children's centres across 香港六合彩资料图库 run 'talking walk-ins' which are drop-in sessions to discuss any concerns about your child's speech and language development with a professional.
-Find a drop in near you on the Children's centres page
+Find a drop in near you on the Family Hubs page

 Now that I am 2 years old